GLOBAL CLIMATE ACTION |

 The UK government has set a very ambitious NDC - 68% GHG reduction by 2035 (compared to 1990 levels).
 Likewise, Sweden has a very ambitious NDC - at least 63% GHG reduction by 2030 (compared to 1990 levels) in "EU Effort Sharing Regulation" sectors, and even higher levels of ambition in other sectors.
 The Swedes also started to set their net zero by 2045 target into national law all the way back in 2017.
 Other world nations, from Switzerland to Costa Rica also have ambitious NDCs.

-Ahead of the Paris Climate Accord, China initially announced it would be cutting its carbon emissions by a sizeable 60-65% compared to its 2005 levels.
+Ahead of the Paris Climate Accord, China initially announced it would be lowering carbon dioxide emissions per unit of GDP by 60% to 65% from the 2005 level.
 China is currently the world's largest emitter of GHGs, and its attempts to meet its carbon intensity targets are rated 'inadequate' by the Climate Action Tracker.
 Despite this, China now aims to hit the target of net zero by 2060; and is trying to stay on course to reach its original NDC target.

 Until recently, Japan had been slow to reduce its national GHG emissions, despite an ambitious pledge of 80% emissions reduction by 2050.
 However, in November 2020, Japan made an even more ambitious pledge of net zero by 2050 (or..."as close as possible to 2050").
 Like China, Japan has been dependent on coal (especially after increasing coal energy on the national grid following the Fukushima nuclear disaster).
 However, Japan now says it is committed to shutting down its coal-fired power plants; and developing more renewable energy in its place.
 The Japanese government says that "Japan will strive to achieve a decarbonized society by as close as possible to 2050".
 Japan has an interim NDC of 26% GHG reduction by 2030 (compared to 2013 levels).